gmetais/gmetais.github.io/_posts/2014-11-18-untangle_the_js_spaghetti_code.markdown

 This timeline shows the loading of the page.
 Each bar represents a bunch of Javascript interactions with the DOM.

 The page loaded in 4,932ms, but it looks like Javascript took half of this time!
-Don’t worry, there’s not 2.5 seconds of JS execution when you load www.aol.com on a real browser.
+Don’t worry, there aren't 2.5 seconds of JS execution when you load www.aol.com on a real browser.
 It's 3 or 4 times faster.
 Spying some Javascript with some more Javascript necessarily slows down the execution.

 So what can we see on this timeline?

 ![YellowLabTools timeline explainations]({{ site.url }}/assets/YLTtimeline2.jpg)

 Want a piece of advice here?
-Avoid manipulating the DOM, before it is completely rendered.
+Avoid manipulating the DOM before it is completely rendered.
 Which means no scripts in the middle of the body.

 For the rest, do whatever you want but **prioritize** wisely.
 Use these visually colorated steps to organize your JS execution by priority.
-For example, binding the login button of your header could be one of the first actions, so place it at the end of the body.
-Binding some buttons in the footer can probably wait until window.onload.
+For example, binding the login button in your header could be one of the first actions, so place it at the end of the body.
+Binding some buttons in the footer can probably wait until « window.onload ».

 And of course the main rule is **reduce the number of DOM interactions**.
 AOL’s home page has 2,000 of them, that’s a lot.